fbpx

 Workshops & Computer Lab

 RRC Workshops and computer lab are open to everyone in Lane County.
 Drop in during regular business hours for computer use.
 Computers can be used for job searching, resume creation, and necessary communication.
-Workshops provide specialized information on a variety of calendar of workshops below.
+Workshops provide specialized information on a variety of topics; please stop by the RRC to learn more about upcoming workshops.

 Resident Services